 What you need

-- Fold dry ingredients into wet ingredients
+STEP 4: Fold the dry ingredients into the wet ingredients.

 - Your baking soda and baking powder may be past their prime and not able to leaven your muffins

 - You may have opened the oven door before the center of your muffins are fully baked, unfortunately this would cause them to sink and the center to be dense and gummy